Zeenobit/moonshine_behavior/README.md

 In this example:
   - a bird may sleep, fly, or chirp when idle
   - a bird may chirp when flying
-  - a bird may not fly or chirp when sleeping
+  - a bird may not do anything else when sleeping or chirping

 #### 3. Register the `Behavior` and its transition:
 Add a `BehaviorPlugin<T>` to your `App` to register the behavior events and types.